Spatial disaggregation of time series: Introduction

 Recent studies have begun to explore the integration of spatial elements into disaggregation and forecasting, including machine learning and autoregressive alternatives (\citet{cuevas2015}, \citet{han2024sarn}), but they often lack a complete econometric or interpretable framework.
 In this context, it is desirable to develop models that maintain the inferential transparency of classical methods while considering spatial dependence and the irregular availability of regional data.

 This article contributes to the literature by proposing a new methodology for the spatiotemporal disaggregation of economic aggregates, combining spatial autoregressive models, benchmarking restrictions, and covariate information.
 Before presenting our approach, it is important to highlight several features that make it attractive both theoretically and practically.
-First, the method is based on a rigorous asymptotic theory: we establish global identifiability and asymptotic normality of the joint estimator under general conditions that do not require Gaussianity.
-This makes the model robust to the nonnormal and heteroskedastic nature of economic residuals.
+First, the method is based on a rigorous asymptotic theory: we establish global identifiability and asymptotic normality of the joint estimator.
 Second, we introduce a novel anchoring mechanism that incorporates partially observed regional values as linear restrictions.
 This step mimics real-life situations with sporadic regional data (e.g., for capital cities or large communities) and helps reduce the variance of the predictions.
 Third, we conducted an exhaustive simulation study encompassing 74,088 parameter configurations, covering a wide range of spatial autocorrelations, covariate informativeness, and grid sizes.
 These simulations confirmed the robustness and stability of our approach across various scenarios.
 Finally, we demonstrated the practical relevance of our method with a case study on the disaggregation of Spanish GDP into the 17 autonomous communities between 2002 and 2023, using a large set of auxiliary indicators and principal component analysis for dimensionality reduction.

 Thus, our methodology extends the classical Chow-Lin approach to the spatial domain, enabling flexible and accurate estimation of regional GDP, consistent with national aggregates, while considering both spatial spillovers and the availability of partial observations.